rouleau/gamepicker/README.md

 ---

 Copyright © 2021 Alain Rouleau.
-All rights reserved.
+All rights reserved.<br><br>
+This project is licensed under the terms of the MIT license.